It's More Than Racism: Isabel Wilkerson Explains America's 'Caste' System

 It's so shocking to our ears, because, of course, we say that there is an entire subcontinent of people who we would view as Black, but what she was saying was that until you come to the United States, they themselves do not see themselves as Black, they are Igbo ... or they are Yoruba or whatever it is that they are in terms of their ethnicity and identity.

-It is only when they enter into a multi-layered caste structure ... a hierarchy such as this, do they then have to think of themselves as Black.
+It is only when they enter into a multilayered caste structure ... a hierarchy such as this, do they then have to think of themselves as Black.
 But back where they are from, they do not have to think of themselves as Black, because Black is not the primary metric of determining one's identity.

 On how being "white" is an American innovation